Skip to main content

 Locations:

-Leaps and Bounds Physical Therapists come to you: your child’s therapy will happen in your home, child’s daycare or school.
+Leaps and Bounds Physical, Occupational and Speech Therapists come to you: your child’s therapy will happen in your home, child’s daycare or school.
 By providing therapy in your child’s natural environment, we can ensure your child is where they feel most comfortable.

-Locations include: Chicago, Skokie, Northbrook, Glenview Winnetka, Wilmette, Highland Park, Deerfield, Lake Forest, and Lake Bluff.
+Locations include: Chicago, Skokie, Evanston, Northbrook, Glenview Winnetka, Wilmette, Highland Park, Deerfield, Lake Forest, Lake Bluff, Gurnee.
 Please contact us to inquire about services in areas that are not listed.

 Payment Information: